Subodhpoudel10/delta/README.md

 # delta
-this repo is for delta course
+This repo is for the delta course